lrsrivera/Clinicly/README.md

 ## License

-This project is developed for educational purposes at Immaculada Concepcion College.
+This project is developed for educational purposes

 ## Support

 For technical support or questions, please contact the development team.